Have the freshest free hiking tips sent to you each month!

 Don't cheat: you, and your gear, will be weighed at the heli-port.
 If your gear is over the limit, you'll have to leave some of it behind.

-This is probably a great idea, because it forces you to consider carefully whether or not each piece of gear, clothing and comfort items is necessary.
+This weight limit is probably a great idea, because it forces you to consider carefully whether or not each piece of gear, clothing and comfort items is necessary.

-And when you pack, think about the contours of a helicopter and avoid rigid, suitcase type luggage.
+And when you pack, think about the contours of a helicopter to avoid rigid, suitcase type luggage.
 There is only so much space in these flying wonders!

 If you have any doubts about your ability to safely board and unboard a helicopter, have no fear.